 As part of the first part of studies, students must successfully complete 44 ECTS credits in the following subject areas:

 - Private Law I

 - Public Law I

 - Austrian and European Legal History

-- Romanistic Fundamentals of European Civil Law Dogmatics
+- Romanistic Foundations of the European Dogma of Civil Law

-Students in the second part of studies are required to successfully complete courses worth a total of 196 ECTS credits from the following subject areas:
+As part of the second part of studies, students must successfully complete 196 ECTS credits in the following subject areas: